-PIONEERING BRITISH LUXURY ETHICAL BRAND – A VOICE FOR ANIMALS IN THE FASHION INDUSTRY
+PIONEERING ETHICAL BRITISH FASHION BRAND – A VOICE FOR ANIMALS IN THE FASHION INDUSTRY

 Izzy Lane is the first ever slaughter-free wool brand.
-As well as creating a cool fashion label, Izzy Lane was also a powerful platform to raise awareness and campaign for animal rights.
-It went on to win RSPCA Awards in 2008 and 2012, New Designer of the Year at the RE Awards ( the world’s first ethical fashion awards ), and were finalists in the Observer Awards, the Daily Mirror Animal Heroes Awards and the Global Sustainable Luxury Awards.
-It has received extensive national and international press and was featured in two series of ITV The Dales and other BBC TV and radio shows.
-Our collections have been exhibited at London Fashion Week and in Paris, Milan, Berlin, Amsterdam, New York and Las Vegas and in a catwalk for the late Queen !
+As well as creating a cool fashion label, Izzy Lane has been a powerful platform to raise awareness and campaign for animal rights.
+We have won multiple RSPCA Awards, New Designer of the Year at the RE Awards ( the world’s first ethical fashion awards ), and were finalists in the Observer Awards, the Daily Mirror Animal Heroes Awards and the Global Sustainable Luxury Awards.
+We received extensive national and international press and were featured in two series of ITV The Dales and other BBC TV and radio shows.
+Our collections have been exhibited at London Fashion Week and in Paris, Milan, Berlin and New York ……..and in a catwalk for the late Queen !
 A collaboration with Top Shop saw our slaughter-free wool coats on mannequins in the vitrines of Oxford Street.

 Izzy Lane, proving that sheep can exist without being eaten.